chrisbanes/tivi/README.md

 ## Development setup

-First off, you require the latest [Android Studio Arctic Fox](https://developer.android.com/studio) (or newer) to be able to build the app.
+First off, you require the latest [Android Studio Doplhin](https://developer.android.com/studio) (or newer) to be able to build the app.

 ### Code style